AP® English Literature and Composition with The Lukeion Project

 Required Texts*As an Amazon Associate we earn a small amount from qualifying purchases.

 In this course, students will master the critical analysis of literature and will develop expository and argumentative essays.
 Creative-writing assignments including response papers and poetry will push students to see how excellent literature is written.
 Students will advance their ability to clearly explain and interpret these important literary works.
 Expect to see an emphasis on themes, structure, style, and the use of rhetorical elements such as figurative language, symbolism, and tone.
 Students will regularly practice the types of questions and essays given on the AP® Literature and Composition exam.
-Students must make local arrangements to take the exam (scheduled Wednesday, May 8, 2019).
+Students must make local arrangements to take the exam.

 This is a two semester class.
 Sign up for AP® English Lit.
 Alpha & Beta to complete the course.